Reni Tolvai: Music career

 2012 Transylvanian Music Awards – Best Hungarian dance-pop hit of the Year.

-2013 was the year of Reni's renaissance: new management, new songs and new look.
-Her new and regenerative single "Playdate" brought a taste of freshness not only to her music but for the whole Hungarian pop music.
-Video for this single was released on 3 May.
+In 2013, Reni's pop single "Playdate" was released.
+The music video for this single was released on 3 May.

 In 2013, August a new song and video were released with Dj Metzker Viktória and No!End's assistance.
 The song was originally written and recorded in cooperation with CPR Production in the summer of 2012 in Chicago.

 In 2014, she released her single "Shout" which has become one of the most popular hits of Reni.
 In March she went on US tour, where she performed in Pompano Beach and Sarasota, FL, Brooklyn, NY and Garfield, NJ.
 Following the tour the music video for Shout has been released.

 Reni's music is generally R&B-pop, but she also incorporates electro pop, jazz and soul into her songs.
 She was always inspired by her idols Beyoncé and Aretha Franklin.

 Personal life

 Tolvai was in a relationship with Hungarian-American singer András Kállay-Saunders.
 They both previously participated in Megasztár, and sang a duet on the show.
-They broke up in 2021.
+They broke up in 2021 for few years.
+They get back together in 2024.